MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 </div>
 <hr/>

-## Registering the service with injector
+## Registering the service with an injector

 [⬆️ Back to Top](#top2)